Asymptotic Implied Volatility at the Second Order with Application to the SABR Model: SABR Model

 $\beta$ is a number between 0 and 1 which controls the local skew.
 0 corresponds to a normal process and 1 to a lognormal process.
 The implied volatility at time 0 and at the money is the local volatility $\alpha F_0^\beta$.

-For $\beta \leq \frac{1}{2}$, the origin $F=0$ can be reached with finite probability in finite time.
-If $F$ corresponds to a positive variable, a boundary condition must be imposed.
+Depending on the parameters, the origin $F=0$ could be reached with finite probability in finite time.
+For example this happens for the CEV process (\emph{i.e.} even without stochastic volatility) for $\beta \leq \frac{1}{2}$.
+If $F$ models a positive variable, a boundary condition must be imposed.
 The asymptotic expansion does not distinguish between different boundary conditions, as the computation is local around the geodesic path.
-It is no longer valid when the probability of reflection or absorbtion at the origin modifies the probability distribution at the strike considered in a significant way.
+It is valid as long as this geodesic does not reach the boundary.
+However the maturity validity range may be reduced for low strikes, when the probability of reflection or absorbtion at the origin modifies the probability distribution at the strike considered in a significant way.

+In the following sections, we compute the asymptotic expansion for the SABR model.
+This short maturity expansion is valid when both $\alpha^2 T$ and $\nu^2 T$ are small enough in front of 1.
+If ones uses CEV implied volatility instead of lognormal implied volatility, the expansion is in $\nu^2 T$ only.
+Numerical experiments indicates that the approximation remains very good for $\nu^2 T < 1$.